Hen Party Planning Checklist for Wiltshire | 2026 Guide

 Distribute welcome packs to all guests upon arrival.

-Hand out itineraries, local tips, and any small welcome gifts.
+Hand out itineraries, local tips and any small welcome gifts.

-Have your 'English Heritage' group booking confirmation and e-tickets ready for scanning at the Stonehenge visitor centre.
+Have your English Heritage group confirmation and e-tickets ready at the Stonehenge visitor centre.

 Oversee catering setup or prepare the first meal for the group.